-As a result, farmers have turned to dicamba to kill these new “superweeds,” which now affect more than two-thirds of U.S. farm acres (61 million acres).
+As a result, farmers have turned to dicamba to kill these new “superweeds,” which now grow in more than two-thirds of U.S. farm acres (61 million acres).

 What are the Alleged Problems With Dicamba?

 The EPA delayed approval of the new dicamba formulations for several years due to its concerns about the chemical’s propensity for off-site movement and the significant harm that it might pose to farmers.
-It approved three new formulations of dicamba — XtendiMax (manufactured by Monsanto), Engenia (manufactured by BASF), and Fexapan (manufactured by Dupont) — for the 2017 growing season which were supposedly less likely to be harmful than prior versions of dicamba.
+It approved three new formulations of dicamba — XtendiMax (manufactured by Monsanto), Engenia (manufactured by BASF), and Fexapan (manufactured by Dupont) — for the 2017 growing season, which were supposedly less likely to be harmful than prior versions of dicamba.
 However, these dicamba formulations were introduced to the market without independent rigorous testing.
-As a result, millions of acres of farms have been damaged in a real life science experiment conducted by Monsanto and the other manufacturers of dicamba at the farmers’ expense.
+As a result, millions of acres of farms have been damaged by these companies, at the farmers’ expense.

 Complaints About Dicamba Crop Damage